|This Medication Guide has been approved by the U.S. Food and Drug Administration.||Revised: August 2022|

 Advise the patient to read the FDA-approved patient labeling (Medication Guide).
 Inform patients, families, or their caregivers of the following information before initiating therapy with ARTHROTEC and periodically during the course of ongoing therapy.

 - Advise females that ARTHROTEC is contraindicated in pregnant women.
-Use of misoprostol, a component of ARTHROTEC during pregnancy can result in maternal and fetal harm, including abortion, premature birth, birth defects and uterine rupture.
-Use of diclofenac may cause oligohydramnios/fetal renal dysfunction and premature closure of the fetal ductus arteriosus [see Warnings and Precautions (5.11), Use in Specific Populations (8.1)].
+Use of misoprostol, a component of ARTHROTEC during pregnancy can result in maternal and fetal harm, including uterine rupture, abortion, premature birth, or birth defects.
+Use of diclofenac may cause oligohydramnios/fetal renal dysfunction and premature closure of the fetal ductus arteriosus.

-- Advise patients not to give ARTHROTEC to other females of reproductive potential [see Boxed Warning].
+- Advise patients not to give ARTHROTEC to others.

 - Advise females of reproductive potential of the potential risk to a fetus and to use effective contraception during treatment with ARTHROTEC.
-Advise females to inform their healthcare provider of a known or suspected pregnancy [see Contraindications (4) and Use in Specific Populations (8.3)].
+Advise females to inform their healthcare provider of a known or suspected pregnancy [see Contraindications (4), Warnings and Precautions (5.1), and Use in Specific Populations (8.1, 8.3)].

 Advise females of reproductive potential that ARTHROTEC may delay or prevent rupture of ovarian follicles, which has been associated with reversible infertility in some women [see Use in Specific Populations (8.3)].

 Cardiovascular Thrombotic Events